techsoft3d/ts3d-hc-smartfilter/README.md

 ```
 Call this function when the size of the surrounding div changes.

 The editor is somewhat reactive and will adjust to various sizes though the parent div should be at least 300px wide and 400px high.
-Through a separate CSS file you can modify some aspect of its styling but if you need more customization I suggest delving into the source code.
+Through the separate CSS file you can modify some aspect of its styling but if you need more customization I suggest delving into the source code.

 ### Usage